 Let's take this a step further.
-Suppose, in some cases, that depression itself could be considered a personality disorder, as some experts are proposing (a rather controversial view), or (much less controversially) as part of one's baseline temperament?
+Suppose, in some cases, that depression itself could be considered as part of one's baseline temperament?
 In this context, depression is a natural (and possibly even healthy) part of a person's personality rather than a deviation from from one's normal healthy state.

 So What Are We Really Dealing With?